 The False Claims Act ("FCA") was enacted in 1863 in response to allegations of fraud that arose in the context of Civil War procurements, but the FCA became a significant enforcement tool only after Congress enacted watershed amendments in 1986, including stiffer damages and penalties and the expansion of the rights of private citizens, known as qui tam relators, to bring suits on behalf of the government.
-The Department of Justice recovered more than \$3.7 billion under the FCA in fiscal year 2017, bringing total FCA recoveries to more than \$56 billion since the 1986 amendments.
-More than \$3.4 billion recovered in 2017 was in qui tam cases initiated or brought by relators, whose "relator's share" totaled \$393 million that year.
-The number of qui tam suits filed in fiscal year 2017 was 674, roughly five times the number of non-qui tam suits that the government filed that year.
+The Department of Justice recovered more than \$2.8 billion under the FCA in fiscal year 2018, bringing total FCA recoveries to more than \$59 billion since the 1986 amendments.1 More than \$2.1 billion recovered in 2018 was in qui tam cases initiated or brought by relators, whose "relator's share" totaled \$301 million that year.
+The number of qui tam suits filed in fiscal year 2018 was 645, roughly five times the number of non-qui tam suits that the government filed that year.

 The Affordable Care Act strengthened the government's focus on health care fraud, allocating an additional \$350 million to that effort over ten years, but the single most effective weapon in the government's arsenal continues to be the civil False Claims Act.
-Of the \$3.7 billion in FCA recoveries in 2017, nearly \$2.5 billion was from the health care industry (broadly defined to include pharmaceutical and medical device companies).
-Increasingly, the Justice Department is demanding "nonmonetary remedial measures," such as expensive corporate integrity agreements, in FCA settlements.
-Also, the Justice Department announced its intent to follow the policy memorandum known as the "Yates Memo" that takes a more aggressive approach toward pursuing individuals as FCA defendants in addition to corporations, and the government has implemented that policy in health care fraud cases.
-Although the Yates Memo is under review by the Trump administration, the Justice Department has continued these enforcement policies.
+Of the \$2.8 billion in FCA recoveries in 2018, more than \$2.5 billion was from the health care industry (broadly defined to include pharmaceutical and medical device companies).2 The Justice Department's focus on healthcare-related actions consistently produces large FCA recoveries.
+In addition, the Justice Department is demanding "nonmonetary remedial measures," such as expensive corporate integrity agreements, in FCA settlements.

+The Justice Department also adopted the policy set forth in the 2015 memorandum known as the "Yates Memo" that takes a more aggressive approach toward pursuing individuals as FCA defendants in addition to corporations, and the government has implemented that policy in health care fraud cases.3 However, the Deputy Attorney General recently revised the Yates Memo's "all or nothing" approach to cooperation credit in criminal cases to undertake a more practical approach focused on senior corporate officials in civil cases where criminal culpability is not at issue.4

-Areas of particular concern to the health care industry include upcoding, off-label promotion, Medicaid rebates, failure to document patient care, deficient compliance, medical necessity, worthless services, and the expanded use of the AntiKickback statute as bases for FCA liability.
-In addition, the knowing nonpayment of an "obligation"-defined to include
+Areas of particular concern to the health care industry include upcoding, off-label promotion, Medicaid rebates, failure to document patient care, deficient compliance, medical necessity, worthless services, and the expanded use of the AntiKickback statute as bases for FCA